Telugu language: Vijayanagara Empire

 The Vijayanagara Empire gained dominance from 1336 to the late 17th century, reaching its peak during the rule of Krishnadevaraya in the 16th century, when Telugu literature experienced what is considered its Golden Age.
 The 15th-century Venetian explorer Niccolò de' Conti, who visited the Vijayanagara Empire, found that the words in the Telugu language end with vowels, just like those in Italian, and hence referred to it as "The Italian of the East"; a saying that has been widely repeated.

 Delhi Sultanate, Qutb Shahi, and Nizam era

-A distinct dialect developed in present-day Hyderabad region, due to Persian and Arabic influence.
+A distinct dialectal variant developed in present-day Hyderabad region, due to Persian and Arabic influence.
 This influence began with the establishment of the Delhi Sultanate rule by the Tughlaq dynasty in the northern Deccan Plateau during the 14th century.

 In the latter half of the 17th century, the Mughal Empire extended further south, culminating in the establishment of the Hyderabad State by the dynasty of the Nizam of Hyderabad in 1724.
 This heralded an era of Persian influence on the Telugu language, especially Hyderabad State.
 The effect is also evident in the prose of the early 19th century, as in the kaifiyats.